commschamp/comms_protocols_cpp_src/text/library/impl.md

 **NOTE**, that single option `comms::option::FieldsImpl<>` may facilitate implementation of multiple functions: `readImpl()`, `writeImpl()`, `lengthImpl()`, etc...
-Every such function was created using separate option provided when defining the interface.
+Every such function was declared due to using a separate option when defining the interface.
 We'll have to cherry-pick appropriate implementation parts, based on the interface options.
 As the result, these implementation chunks must be split into separate classes.